Semi-infinite highest weight categories: Introduction

+Again there are double centralizer properties.
+For $\R'$ arising as the Ringel dual of a lower finite $\eps$-stratified category $\R$ relative to $T=\bigoplus_{i \in I} T_i$, the indecomposable $(-\eps)$-tilting objects in $\R'$ are the images of the indecomposable injective objects of $\R$ under

+and, given a $(-\eps)$-tilting generator $T'$ for $\R'$, the Ringel dual $(\R')'$ of $\R'$ relative to $T'$ is equivalent to the original category $\R$; see Corollary~\ref{mustard1} and also $\S$\ref{eg1a} for an explicit example.
+Similarly, for $\R'$ arising as the Ringel dual of an upper finite $\eps$-stratified category relative to $T$, the indecomposable $(-\eps)$-tilting objects of $\R'$ are the images of the indecomposable projective objects of $\R$ under $G := \Cohom_\R(T,?)$ and, given a $(-\eps)$-tilting generator $T' =\bigoplus_{i \in I} T_i'$ for $\R'$, the Ringel dual $(\R')'$ of $\R'$ relative to $T'$ is equivalent to $\R$; see Corollary~\ref{mustard2}.

-An {\em upper finite} (resp., {\em lower finite}) {\em highest weight category} is an upper finite (resp., lower finite) $\eps$-stratified category all of whose strata are simple.
-In $\S$\ref{newsec1}, we apply semi-infinite Ringel duality together with arguments from \cite{AST} to give an elementary algebraic characterization of upper finite highest weight categories in terms of the notion of an {\em upper finite based quasi-hereditary algebra}.
-In the finite-dimensional setting, these are {based quasi-hereditary algebras} as defined by Kleshchev and Muth in \cite{KM}, who proved that their definition of based quasi-hereditary algebra is equivalent to the original definition of quasi-hereditary algebra from \cite{CPS}.
+In $\S$\ref{newsec1}, we apply semi-infinite Ringel duality together with arguments from \cite{AST} to give an elementary algebraic characterization of upper finite highest weight categories in terms of upper finite {\em based quasi-hereditary algebras}.
+In the finite-dimensional setting, these are the {based quasi-hereditary algebras} defined by Kleshchev and Muth in \cite{KM}, who proved that their definition of based quasi-hereditary algebra is equivalent to the original definition of quasi-hereditary algebra from \cite{CPS}; we have streamlined the definition a little further here.
 Our more general algebras are locally finite-dimensional locally unital algebras rather than unital algebras.
-Viewing them instead as {finite-dimensional categories}, that is, $\k$-linear categories with finite-dimensional morphism spaces, the definition translates into the notion of an {object-adapted cellular category} which was introduced already by Elias and Lauda \cite[Definition 2.1]{ELauda}.
-In turn, the Elias-Lauda definition evolved from work of Westbury \cite{Westbury}, who extended the definition of cellular algebra due to Graham and Lehrer \cite{GL} from finite-dimensional algebras to finite-dimensional categories.
+Viewing them instead as {finite-dimensional categories}, that is, small $\k$-linear categories with finite-dimensional morphism spaces, the definition translates into something equivalent to the notion of an {\em object-adapted cellular category} which was introduced already by Elias and Lauda \cite[Def.~2.1]{ELauda}.
+(In turn, the Elias-Lauda definition evolved from work of Westbury \cite{Westbury}, who extended the definition of cellular algebra due to Graham and Lehrer \cite{GL} from finite-dimensional algebras to finite-dimensional categories.)

-In $\S$\ref{newsec2}, we also introduce {\em upper finite based $\eps$-stratified algebras} and {\em upper finite based $\eps$-quasi-hereditary algebras}, which are the precise algebraic counterparts of upper finite $\eps$-stratified categories and upper finite $\eps$-highest weight categories, respectively.